JvanKatwijk/sdr-j-fm/README.md

 Since the number of controls in the main widget was growing, some controls were  transferred to a separate "control" widget.
-The main widget has a button, labeled *Config* with which one can select and deselect the controls widget.
+The main widget has a button, labeled *Config* with which one can select and deselect this control widget.

 ![fm receiver](/fm-configwidget.png?raw=true)

-Buttons on the control widget are typically those that are not often touches when just listening to the radio.
+Buttons on the control widget are typically those that are not often touched when just listening to the radio.
 Buttons for setting the deemphasis and the pty labels are therefore now on the configuration widget, since their setting depends on the country you are in.